roweyerboat/roweyerboat.github.io/_posts/2020-10-20-the_evolution_of_credit_approval.markdown

 This risk is fascinating, as such a small bank could have easily lost on this gamble, but instead, they became a leader in credit card operations.

-While some of you may already be aware, while Signet Bank is one you haven't heard of, I'm sure you've gotten a mailer or two from its spin-off: Captial One.
+While some of you may already be aware, while Signet Bank is one you haven't heard of, I'm sure you've gotten a mailer or two from its spin-off: Capital One.

 This is a fascinating example of how being willing to accept the costs of data acquisition lead to a strategic advantage in a business.